Nate Augspurger: Professional rugby career

 Augspurger reported back to the San Diego Legion for MLR 2020.
-This season was cancelled shortly in, after the Legion were 5-0 to start the competition.

-In 2021, Augspurger continued his rugby representation for the Legion and the USA Eagles.
-He managed 3 MLR matches before fracturing his ankle against the, former LA Giltinis, opposition.
-Nate returned from injury in 9 weeks, he resumed his season.
-He came off the bench in one match and started the last two matches at scrum half to finish the 2021 Legion Season.
+This season was cancelled after the Legion started the competition 5–0.
+In 2021, Augspurger played three MLR matches before fracturing his ankle against the LA Giltinis.
+Augspurger returned from injury in 9 weeks.
+He came off the bench in one match and started the last two matches at scrum-half to finish the 2021 Legion Season.
 He went on to be selected again for the USA Eagles.
-The Eagles summer tour was a RWC Qualification for 2023 and they had to beat Canada by aggregate in two test matches.
-Augspurger came off the bench against Canada in a loss.
-It was the same for him in the home match where the Eagles handily beat the Canadians and would move onto play Uruguay for Americas #2 spot.
+Augspurger came off the bench twice against Canada as the Eagles would advance to play for Americas #2 spot.
 Augspurger would come off the bench in both matches, a win at home and a loss in Uruguay.
-The Eagles had one more test macth on schedule and it was against the All Blacks.
-Augspurger would start at scrum half in front of 40,000 people at Fedex Field in Washington D.C.
-He died his hair blonde for the first time ever in his career before the match.
-He stood out in the land slide defeat.
+Augspurger started at scrum-half against the All Blacks in front of 40,000 people at FedEx Field in Washington D.C.
 Augspurger became the first ever USA Eagle to score a try against the All Blacks.
-He raised the tempo and serviced his close friend, and teammate, Ryan Matyas who finished a one on one try in the match.
-Augspurger glorified his Christian faith with his performance.

-In 2022, he would continue with San Diego Legion.
-The Legion were 5-3 when Augspurger went down against the Utah Warriors with a knee injury.
+In 2022, the Legion were 5–3 when Augspurger went down against the Utah Warriors with a knee injury.
 He would spend the next 8 weeks rehabbing his injury and return to play schedule.
 He came off the bench in their last match of the season.
-The Legion finished the season 8-8 and due to MLR disqualification, qualified for the playoffs.
-Augspurger would start, score a try and play 60 minutes before being substituted in the 19-43 loss to Seattle.
-Again, he would be selected to represent the Eagles in their quest for 2023 RWC.
+The Legion finished the season 8–8 and due to MLR disqualification, qualified for the playoffs.
+Augspurger would start, score a try and play 60 minutes before being substituted in the 19–43 loss to Seattle.